Directive on Payments

 • A.1.1This standard takes effect on .

-• A.1.2This standard replaces the Directive on Claims and Ex Gratia Payments ().
+• A.1.2This standard replaces the standard on Payment of Claims Against the Crown and Ex Gratia Payments ().

 A.2 Standards